Pouring fat down your drain and flushing wet wipes down your toilet or can lead to some real nastiness, such as fatbergs and overflows.

 down your sink

-Whether it's the big Sunday roast or a morning fry-up, you are going to end up with some leftover cooking fat or oil.
+Whether it's a festive roast or a morning fry-up, you are going to end up with some leftover cooking fat or oil.

 Many Aucklanders aren't aware of how to properly dispose of these cooking fats and oils.
 While small amounts of grease can be left to cool and then wiped with a paper towel, larger amounts of grease require a little more effort.
 Everything you put down the sink ends up in the wastewater system.

 Oil is the glue of a fatberg.
 Grease and oils poured down your sink slide through your pipes and meet up with other greasy conglomerates and single-use plastic items that have been flushed down the toilet.
 Over time, these items build up, creating a fatberg.

 A nasty combination of fatty acids and unflushable items (wet wipes, tampons, dental floss) create fatbergs that can grow to the size of a bus.
 Fatbergs can become big enough to clog sewer lines, causing blockages and overflows.

 How to dispose of cooking oil, grease, and fat correctly